 Infor M3 offers ultimate flexibility in operations, technology, and scale.
 As a multi-site, multi-country, and multi-company solution, M3 empowers your organization to adapt to changing business needs.
 It provides flexibility in managing mixed-mode and complex environments, with the agility to make quick adjustments at any time.
 Written in Java, M3 also gives you platform independence and choice.

-How to Find the Best-Fit Enterprise Resource Planning Software
+How to Find the Best-Fit ERP Software

 By Louis Columbus, Director, Global Cloud Platform Management & Cloud Services; Adjunct Professor, Webster University; Forbes Contributor

 Gartner predicts the worldwide ERP market will reach $31.8B in 2016, increasing to $34.3B in 2017.
-Cloud-based ERP systems are the fastest growing segment of the worldwide market, having surpassed on-premise ERP systems sales in 2015.
+Cloud ERP systems are the fastest growing segment of the worldwide market, having surpassed on-premise ERP systems sales in 2015.

 Why do organizations need and use ERP software?